codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 For example if you already have a `token` on a resource call `git-credentials` you can put in the token field the expression {% raw %}`${{secrets.git-credentials.token}}`{% endraw %}.

+### Level of Access
+When the admin clicks off "Allow access to all users" another toggle appears; “Allow these credentials to be shared within a pipeline for cloning a repository“
+1. When its turned on, the user that runs a pipeline will be able to clone the repo.
+2. When its turned off, the user that runs a pipeline cannot use this integration.
+In both cases, the user cannot decrypt the token used in git integration with CLI or API.
+Important note: The credentials will be shared only to clone repo using an official git-clone step

 ## GitHub-App